LiliBruk2/100-days-of-code/r1-log.md

 * FOSS - did a lot of research of FOSS projects out there that need contributions.
 Opened up my first PR to the "First Contributions" project.
 Nothing more than adding my name to a markdown file but still a great first pr experience..!

 **Thoughts**: Going to my first real hackathon this weekend!

+### Day 27: April 19, 2018

+**Today's Progress**: Portfolio work - I'm pretty much done with 95% of the coding, I think, and now just need to put real content in.
+Today's work included putting in contacts links in the footer, adding functionality for the overlay pop-up to be close by clicking off, and tweaking line-heights of text at various viewport sizes.
+I think it'd be a good idea to test this now on a variety of mobile devices as well as my wife's Mac.

+**Thoughts**: Stoked to be pretty much done with the portfolio.
+Really itching to learn React and more Node.js to round out my skillset, too.